WHAT IS THE SUMMER SOLSTICE

 The Longest Day – Celebrating the Summer Solstice by Wendy Pfeffer — This book takes readers on a journey through the history and science behind the summer solstice, with a focus on summer celebrations from various cultures around the world.
 The author also uses kid-friendly language to describe the science behind summer phenomena, such as the growth of a butterfly and the longer day length.

-How does your family celebrate the summer solstice?
+How does your family celebrate the start of summer?
 Let us know in the comments below!